lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 - You can run the whole Lightly workflow with one single command.
 - You can process videos directly without needing to extract frames.
-- Your data is streamed from your bucket on the go instead of being first downloaded to your local disk and then read from there.
+- Your data is streamed from your bucket on the go instead of it needing to be downloaded first to your local disk and then read from there.
 You save both a lot of time and disk space and can process much larger datasets.
 - You can :ref:`process new data in your bucket using a datapool <ref-docker-with-datasource-datapool>`